 - Cats found to be ill or with parasites (fleas, ear mites, etc.) will not be allowed to show and will be dismissed from the grounds. - No cat or kitten may enter the show if there is any (feline) infectious or contagious disease in the household within three weeks prior to the show date.

 4-H Cat Conformation

 Kitten Classes (4-8 months)

-Long-haired female

-Long-haired male

-Short-haired female

-Short-haired male
+- Long-haired female 3 Short-haired female 1 - 2 Long-haired male 4 Short-haired male

 Adult Classes (more than 9 months of age)